Agnes Igoye: Career

 After graduation she joined Uganda's Ministry Of Internal Affairs in 1996 as an Immigration officer and was later promoted to the rank of a Senior Immigration Officer Currently she works as the Training Manager at the Directorate of Citizenship & Immigration Control and is the Deputy National Coordinator Anti Human trafficking Taskforce.
 Igoye has stated that as a 14-year-old, she escaped human traffickers which motivates the nature of work she is involved in.

-In her career

 She regularly goes on speaking tours to raise awareness on human trafficking.

 She is a founder of the Huts for Peace initiative, in Gulu District which helps construct homes for especially women who have been internally displaced by insurgencies.

 Awards

 Igoye has been the recipient of a number of awards such as the 2016 Diller-Diane von Furstenberg International Award, University of Minnesota's Distinguished Leadership Award for Internationals in 2014, and made the 2017 Clinton Global Initiative University Alumni Honor Roll.